hydrargyrum/eye/README.md

 ## Where is the documentation?

-For now, there's only the plugins code, no documentation yet.
+The documentation is built with sphinx in the docs dir and can be [consulted online](https://eye.readthedocs.io/).
-[PyQt4 docs](http://pyqt.sourceforge.net/Docs/PyQt4/index.html) are useful, and also the [QScintilla docs](http://pyqt.sourceforge.net/Docs/QScintilla2/).
+It is also a work-in-progress.